 Bucks County Truck Accident Lawyer

-Commercial trucking accidents are a real threat to the people of Bucks County and those on every roadway and highway across the United States.
+Commercial trucking accidents are a real threat to the people of Bucks County and Philadelphia and those on every roadway and highway across the United States.
 If you or a family member has suffered injuries as a result of a collision with a commercial truck, contact the personal injury team at Cordisco & Saile LLC to learn more about how to file suit in Pennsylvania, and the surrounding areas.

 - Why are truck accidents different from other motor vehicle accidents?

 - What are the causes of truck accidents?

 - Who is liable for damages in a truck accident case?

 - How long do I have to file a truck accident lawsuit?